lyteword/kjv/revelation/chapter-22.md

 <sup>19</sup> And if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and *from* the things which are written in this book.

-<sup>20</sup> He which testifieth these things saith, Surely I come quickly .
+<sup>20</sup> He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.

 <sup>21</sup> The grace of our Lord Jesus Christ *be* with you all.
 Amen.